shirograhm/riot-items-tfm2/workshop_desc.md

 4. After draft, while on the Item Strategy Screen, edit [b]item-builds.json[/b] with your custom item builds.
 You can reference [b]item-build-data-reference.txt[/b] for champion and item IDs.
 5. Start the simulated match!
 Your characters should build based on what was chosen in the JSON file.
 If they do not, check for typos in the character or item names.

-Your item-builds.json is your build path save.

-Both files should be located in the mod's workshop folder in your SteamLibrary: [b]SteamLibrary/steamapps/workshop/content/3009300/3739568852/[/b]
+Both files (item-builds-example & item-build-data-reference) should be located in the mod's workshop folder in your SteamLibrary: [b]SteamLibrary/steamapps/workshop/content/3009300/3739568852/[/b]

 [h1] Planned Features [/h1]

 - Support items (Ardent Censer?) and possibly a 7th item category?
-- Ability for the user to select specific items on each champion in the post-draft screen.
+- Ability for the user to select specific items on each champion in the post-draft screen. [i]Currently works in JSON only.[/i]
 - Make items unique purchases (one per champion) to prevent effects from stacking.
 - Ability to edit values on the 30 base game items, in addition to the current config.json.
 - Translations for other locales.